imakeeva1qa/devops_training/3.3 GitLab/README.md

 The project handles the following steps:
 1. Pushing changes to develop - triggers the pipeline with building, pushing artifacts to Nexus and deployment to DEV server
 ![image_1](images/dev_commit_1.png)
-**_NOTE_**: I used the pipeline ID as the app version, which is not a best practice, however it was just convenient to develop the project in such a way.
+**_NOTE_**: I used the pipeline ID as the app version and the same server for prod and dev, which is not a best practice, it was simply just convenient to develop the project in such a way.
 ![image_2](images/nexus.png)